-(1) When constructing stream crossings, operators shall minimize disturbance to banks, existing channels, and riparian management areas.

-(2) In addition to the requirements of the water protection rules, operators shall keep machine activity in beds of streams to an absolute minimum.
+- (1) When constructing stream crossings, operators shall minimize disturbance to banks, existing channels, and riparian management - (2) In addition to the requirements of the water protection rules, operators shall keep machine activity in beds of streams to an absolute minimum.
 Acceptable activities where machines are allowed in streambeds, such as installing culverts, shall be restricted to periods of low water levels.
-Prior approval of the State Forester for machine activity in Type F or Type D streams, lakes, and significant wetlands is required by 629-625-0100(2)(c).

-(3) For all roads constructed or reconstructed operators shall install water crossing structures where needed to maintain the flow of water and passage of adult and juvenile fish between side channels or wetlands and main channels.

-(4) Operators shall leave or re-establish areas of vegetation between roads and waters of the state to protect water quality.

-(5) Operators shall remove temporary stream crossing structures promptly after use, and shall construct effective sediment barriers at approaches to channels.
+Operators shall submit a written plan to the State Forester for machine activity in Type F or Type D streams, lakes, and significant wetlands. - (3) For all roads constructed or reconstructed operators shall install water crossing structures where needed to maintain the flow of water and passage of adult and juvenile fish between side channels or wetlands and main channels. - (4) Operators shall leave or re-establish areas of vegetation between roads and waters of the state to protect water quality. - (5) Operators shall remove temporary stream crossing structures promptly after use, and shall construct effective sediment barriers at approaches to channels.

 Stats.
-Implemented: ORS 527.715 & ORS 527.765 Hist.: FB 9-1996, f.
+Implemented: ORS 527.674, 527.715 & 527.765 Hist.: FB 9-1996, f.
 12-2-96, cert. ef.
-1-1-97
+1-1-97; DOF 6-2005(Temp), f. & cert. ef.
+8-2-05 thru 1-27-06; DOF 8-2005, f.
+12-13-05, cert. ef.
+1-1-06